 Shawn holds a Bachelor of Arts Degree in Sociology from Lamar University as well as a Master of Arts in Anthropology from the University of Houston.
-Following graduate studies, he worked for 11 years as the Director of Educational & Case Management Services with refugee and human trafficking populations.
-He also served as a adjunct professor of Anthropology at the University of Houston for four years specializing in gender & sexuality.
-Additionally, he has been an active volunteer in the recovery community of Houston for over two years serving those overcoming chemical dependency.
-He is a Licensed Chemical Dependency Counselor Intern as well as a Recovery Support Specialist through the Texas Department of State Health Services.
-His is passionate about assisting others in rebuilding their lives through educational empowerment.
+Following graduate studies, he worked for 11 years as the Director of Educational & Case Management Services at a non-profit organization serving refugee and trafficked-persons populations.
+He was also an adjunct professor at the University of Houston for four years specializing in gender & sexuality and psychological anthropology.

-Shawn enjoys spending time with family & friends, yoga, tennis, film and reading.
-He is also an avid traveler having visited 26 countries on five continents.
+Shawn enjoys yoga, tennis, films, reading, and spending time with friends, family, and his dog.
+He is an avid traveler having visited 26 countries on five continents.

 Amber Day, A.D.N,